 Contact: Linda Tenequer at email@example.com

-In partnership with Bedrosian Center at USC Price School of Public Policy, Red Nation Celebration Institute launched a Study Lesson Guide to complement a new ground-breaking series of film and conversation for Educators to uplift authentic, accurate, and contemporary representations of Native Americans.
+In partnership with Bedrosian Center at USC Price School of Public Policy, Red Nation Celebration Institute launched a Study Lesson Guide in 2019 to complement a new ground-breaking series of film and conversation for Educators to uplift authentic, accurate, and contemporary representations of Native Americans.

 There are over 600 Native Nations in the United States including 573 sovereign tribal nations and an additional 63 “state recognized tribes.”
 Tribal governments exercise jurisdiction over lands that make Indian country the fourth largest state in the nation.
 For the last 25 years, Red Nation Celebration Institute has amplified Native Voices at the forefront of the entertainment industry and throughout the country with its ground-breaking programs and initiatives.
 However, more work needs to be carried forward to share knowledge and information within educational institutions throughout the country.
 All too often, education from K-12 through university do not have curriculum featuring the history of the peoples on the continent before colonials.
 Through our film program and conversation on The American Holocaust from the Native Prospective , a series of conversations we will discuss some of the biggest issues in Indian Country – and in the United States.
 Season 1: Episodes 1-5; Season 2: Episodes 1-5; Season 3: Episodes 1-5; Season 4: Episodes 1-5; Season 5: Episodes 1-5 will have supplementary lesson plans, students, teachers and parents alike will learn about Indigenous peoples past and present.